etlweather/understanding-networking/chapter-basic-terms.md

 multiple packets which will be sent through the network.

 ## bandwidth
-The bandwidth of a network link is how much data can travel on it in one second (*bps*).
+The bandwidth of a network link is how much data can travel on it in one second.
 It is calculated in terms of bits per second.
 It can be said to be the maximum speed of a network - its capacity.
 With no other factors involved, if a network has a 100 Mbps (*Mega-bits per second*) bandwidth, it means that a movie of 700MB (*Mega-bytes*) will take 56 seconds to be transmitted.